chasemira/SFU-HUB/README.md

 - Categories of resources, with a selector option and all on one page both
 - Links to resources: each resource has a clickable link directing users to the appropriate website or contact info
 - Search/filter: a simple search bar or filter that allows users to find resources by categories (health, academics, mental health, safety, etc)

+### Transportation page (Iteration 2):

+- Show next bus times by bus stop
+- Select bus stop to get bus times for with a selector
+- Parking section with information on parking locations, rules (fees), etc
+- Transit options between campuses

 ## USAGE